SoftUni-Internal/interactive-content/EN/00-Intro-to-NodeJs/07-Homework.md

 # Handling Post

-To create a new cat, first we should create the cat breeds functionality, because they will be listed in **addCat page** as **options elements** inside the **select menu**.
+To create a new cat, first, we should create the cat breeds functionality, because they will be listed in **addCat page** as **options elements** inside the **select menu**.

-Handle the post request in `/cats/add-breed`, save the given breed inside the **breeds.json** file and when the **addCat.html** file is loaded we should use the breeds inside that **json** file, so they could be picked when a new cat is added to our application.
+Handle the post request in `/cats/add-breed`, save the given breed inside the **breeds.json** file and when the **addCat.html** file is loaded we should use the breeds inside that **JSON** file, so they could be picked when a new cat is added to our application.

 To handle **POST request**, the logic is similar: